Exploring Healthy Coping Skills For Seasonal Affective Disorder Symptoms

 What causes seasonal affective disorder?

-Some people adjust to changes in the weather and amount of sunlight better than others.
+Some people may easily adjust to changes in the weather and amount of sunlight without symptoms.
+However, people with seasonal affective disorder may be predisposed to these impacts.
 Circadian rhythm changes can lead to SAD.
-Researchers also believe a neurochemistry imbalance, vitamin D deficiency, negative thought patterns, and/or melatonin boosts may contribute to the development of SAD.
+Researchers also believe a neurochemistry imbalance, vitamin D deficiency, negative thought patterns, and melatonin boosts may contribute to the development of SAD.
 Other risk factors may include the following:

 • Another mood disorder comorbid with SAD, such as bipolar disorder